nextflow-io/nextflow/docs/vscode.md

 }
 ```

-Loop statements are not supported in the Nextflow language specification.
-Use higher-order functions such as the `each` method instead:
+The Nextflow language specification does not support loop statements.
+Use higher-order functions like the `each` method instead:

 ```nextflow
 ['read_distribution', 'inner_distance', 'tin'].each { rseqc_module ->